 - Nowergup access road – bulk earthworks 30,000m³

-- Supply and installation of HV electrical pit and pipe at Nowerguy Depot
+- Supply and installation of HV electrical pit and pipe at Nowergup Depot

 - Supply and installation of HV cable works and services relocation at Nowergup Depot

-- Supply and install tech span arch underpass and reinforced earth walls to Nowergup access road
+- Supply and installation of tech span arch underpass and reinforced earth walls to Nowergup access road

-The magnitude of the civil work required achieving the original contract within deadline, plus the additional project works, with changing design requirements within the original deadline was immense.
+The magnitude of the civil work required achieving the original contract within deadline plus the additional project works.
+The changing design requirements within the original deadline were immense.

 RJV was the winner of the Civil Contractors Federation ‘2012 Earth Awards’ (WA) for the Butler rail extension project.